Table of Contents

 The Fundamental Role of Orographic Lifting in Blizzard Formation

-The Front Range, extending from southern Wyoming through Colorado and into New Mexico, forms the eastern edge of the Rocky Mountain foothills.
-During a typical winter storm, low-pressure systems moving across the Plains draw moist air northward from the Gulf of Mexico.
-When this air collides with the Front Range, it is forced upward rapidly.
-This upslope flow creates deep stratiform clouds and persistent snowfall that can accumulate several feet in a single event.
+The Front Range, a prominent stretch of foothills running from southern Wyoming through Colorado into New Mexico, forms a critical eastern boundary of the Rocky Mountain complex.
+During typical winter storms, low-pressure systems moving across the central Plains draw moist air northward from the Gulf of Mexico.
+This moist air, upon encountering the Front Range, is rapidly forced upward in what is known as upslope flow.

 The Colorado Plateau and Its Influence on Storm Tracks